raspberrypilearning/sense-hat-pong/worksheet.md

 ##Making a bat
 1. Next we want to draw the rest of the bat, by illuminating the LED above and below the once that you currently have.
 To do this we're going to make a function.
-Select the `sense.set_pixel(0,y,255,255,255)` line and hold down **Ctrl** and then press the **x** key to cut the line.
+Select the `sense.set_pixel(0,y,255,255,255)` line, hold down **Ctrl** and then press the **x** key to cut the line.
 Now type the following.

 	```python
 	def drawbat():